multitudes/oldmultitudes.github.io/_posts/2019-04-09-installing server like XAMPP.markdown

 ## Using the preinstalled Apache on Mojave

 Apple released the macOS Mojave 10.14 on 24th September 2018 and it includes Apache and PHP pre-installed.
+This is maybe the easiest solution to get up and running quickly and painlessly.
+I discovered that Xampp can be sometimes a bit temperamental and if something does not work straight away then it takes a long time to get it right.
+Apache is already preinstalled on Mojave.
+You only need to activate it!

-check the version of Apache in Terminal
+First of all check the version of Apache in Terminal

 ```
 httpd -v
 ```

-The commands are:
+The commands to start and stop Apache are:
 ```
 sudo apachectl start
 # to stop